polyipseity/information/special/academia/HKUST/COMP 1029V/object.md

 ## class

-To create a object, one needs to first create a class.
+To create an object, one needs to first create a class.
 In VBA, we need to {{add a new module for each class under "Class Modules"}}.
 A class consists of {{attributes and methods}}:

 ```VB
 Public HaHa As String